manobendro/bitsflowbit-simulator/README.md

 projects are no exception.
 We have an active community which spans the globe and we welcome and encourage participation and contributions to our projects by everyone.
-We work to foster a positive, open, inclusive and supportive environment and trust that our community respects the micro:bit code of conduct.
-Please see our [code of conduct](https://microbit.org/safeguarding/) which outlines our expectations for all those that participate in our community and details on how to report any concerns and what would happen should breaches occur.
+We work to foster a positive, open, inclusive and supportive environment and trust that our community respects the bitsflow:bit code of conduct.
+Please see our [code of conduct](https://bitsflowlab.xyz/safeguarding/) which outlines our expectations for all those that participate in our community and details on how to report any concerns and what would happen should breaches occur.